joaocansi/blog-headless-cms/README.md

   <img width="700" src=".github/blog-headless-cms-post.png" />
 </p>

-## How to Start
+## 🚀 How to Start

 Unfortunately, the tutorial is not finished so there's no way to start at your machine without studying the code.
+However, if you want to access the project to see how it is working at production, here is the link: https://blog-headless-cms.netlify.app